It may surprise you to know that several animals walk on two legs!

 3. Wallaroos

-Wallaroos are a type of marsupial that is native to Australia.
-They are often confused with kangaroos but are smaller and have shorter ears.
+Wallaroos are a type of marsupial native to Australia.
+They are often confused with kangaroos, but they are smaller and have shorter ears.

 What makes them unique is their ability to walk on two legs, using their strong hind legs to hop and balance.

-These amazing animals can cover great distances by hopping and can even reach speeds of up to 30 miles per hour.
+These amazing animals can cover great distances by hopping and reaching up to 30 miles per hour.

 Wallaroos are often found in rocky habitats and have adapted to the harsh conditions of the Australian Outback.